rahulMishra05/script-engine/README.md

 ./shell.sh
 ```

-**List of script that will execute scripts of a specific category**
+**List of scripts that will execute scripts of a specific category**
 - `shell.sh`
 - `python.sh`
 - `networking.sh`